Azure/terraform-azurerm-avm-res-network-networkinterface/examples/add_to_application_security_groups/_header.md

 # Add to existing application security groups

-This shows how to create network interface and add it to an existing application security group.
+This example shows how to create network interface and add it to an existing application security group.